Accessory Dwelling Unit (ADU) Grant Program

 - To be certified as an ADU Supportive Jurisdiction and be eligible for grant funds, a local government must:

-- Program funding is appropriated through state funding sources.
+- Program funding is appropriated through state funding sources

-- The first funding cycle opens on Friday, August 1, 2025 and closes on Friday, August 29, 2025.
+- First [preliminary] funding cycle: Friday, August 1, 2025 to Friday, August 29, 2025*

 - DLG Grants Portal Access